 The safety of young children is of paramount importance.
 In order to ensure the safety of both children and staff members, the Nursery will ensure that:

-- The member of staff responsible for safety, health and hygiene is the Nursery Manager.
+- The member of staff responsible for health, safety and hygiene is the Nursery Manager.
 She has undertaken health and safety training and regularly updates her knowledge and understanding.

 - Forms are available at each session for the reporting of any accident/incident.

-- Regular safety monitoring will include regular checking of the accident and incident forms.
+- Regular safety monitoring will include monthly checking of the accident and incident forms..

 - Children are made aware of health and safety issues through discussions, planned activities and routines.